Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 #### Distributable Package

-Alternatively you can build a distributable package via
+Alternatively you can build a distributable package:

 ```bash
 # We'll use a virtual environment to build